aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 If you want to use `Flannel` as CNI network plugin, You need to specific the `pod_cidr` field and addons with `flannel`.

 #### Worker params
-* `worker_number` - (Required) The worker node number of the kubernetes cluster.
-Default to 3.
+* `worker_number` - (Required) The cloud worker node number of the edge kubernetes cluster.
+Default to 1.
 It is limited up to 50 and if you want to enlarge it, please apply white list or contact with us.
 * `worker_vswtich_ids` - (Required) The vswitches used by workers.
-* `worker_instance_types` - (Required, ForceNew) The instance type of worker node.
-Specify one type for single AZ Cluster, three types for MultiAZ Cluster.
+* `worker_instance_types` - (Required, ForceNew) The instance types of worker node, you can set multiple types to avoid NoStock of a certain type
 * `worker_disk_category` - (Optional) The system disk category of worker node.
 Its valid value are `cloud_ssd` and `cloud_efficiency`.
 Default to `cloud_efficiency`.
 * `worker_disk_size` - (Optional) The system disk size of worker node.
 Its valid value range [20~32768] in GB.
 Default to 40.